 Post 9/11 Veterans Education Assistance Act of 2008

 This law established a program at the U.S. Department of Veterans Affairs to provide benefits for veterans of the Iraq and Afghanistan conflicts.
 The program provides benefits for up to four years based on a proportional calculation of 36 months of duty for up to four academic years' of annual assistance.
-For the 2012-2013 academic year, the maximum total annual award is $19,198.31.
+The maximum award for the Post -9/11 GI Bill program under Chapter 33 is $21,970.46 for the 2016-2017 academic year.
 This program also provides veterans enrolled full-time a monthly housing allowance based on military housing benefit rates and an annual stipend of $1,000 for books and supplies.

 has a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran's service under the eligibility criteria listed above.
 For transfer of benefit policy and information can be found at on the Department of Defense website.

 More information about the Post 9/11 Veterans Assistance Act of 2008 is available here.

 Iona College participates in the U.S. Department of Veterans Affairs' new GI program.
 By enrolling in the Yellow Ribbon GI Education Enhancement Program and providing additional scholarships that are matched by the government, the College is able to offer full tuition benefits to 20 qualifying veterans of the Iraq and Afghanistan conflicts.
 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is set up by a provision of the Post-9/11 Veterans Educational Assistance Act of 2008, which is described above.